shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 #### ABOUT THE MEAL

-After experimenting with different variations of the highly-debated ingredients for chili con carne, we selected beef chuck and black beans for the Jamily Family version.
-The tenderness of the chuck after cooking with the other ingredients is something you need in your life; it achieves a heartiness that is missing with other meat selections.
-However, the real star of the dish, in my opinion, is not the meat or beans at all, but the variety of chilis used.
+After experimenting with different variations of the highly-debated ingredients for chili con carne, we favored beef chuck and black beans.
+The tenderness of the chuck after cooking with the other ingredients is something you absolutely need in your life; it achieves a heartiness that is missing with other meat selections.
+However, the real star of the dish, in my opinion, is not the meat or beans, but the variety of chilis used.
 They add a depth of flavor that compliments the other ingredients without overwhelming the dish with spice.

-#### Where does chili con carne orginate?

-Chili con carne means, "meat with beans."
-Despite having a Spanish name, the widely popularized chili con carne in the United States differs greatly from the stew originally consumed in Mexico.

 #### What is chili con carne traditionally served with?